 However, you can also visit the opera house without seeing a performance, by taking a guided tour.

-These last around forty minutes, and you’ll learn all about the fascinating history of the building, see all the main highlights, and even get a behind the scenes look at how an opera house is run.
+These last around forty minutes, and you’ll learn all about the history of the building, see all the main highlights, and even get a behind the scenes look at how an opera house is run.

 Tours run a number of times during the day – see the official website for information and pricing.